 How many comments and follow-on commits are happening on a given PR?

-Recent PR Activity Level is a measure of how active a pull request is on a scale of: Low, Modest, Normal, Elevated, High.
+Recent PR Activity Level is a measure of how active a pull request is on a scale of: None, Low, Modest, Normal, Elevated, High.
 The measure considers the volume of commenting and follow-on commits in a pull request.

 Recent PR Activity has a built-in decay function, so older comments are scored lower than recent comments.

 This metric gives managers a way to gauge how much chatter is happening around a PR without having to read the actual comments of the PR.
 This is particularly useful coupled with Time to Close.
 A long-running PR coupled with Elevated activity suggests disagreement or uncertainty and often warrants a manager’s attention.

 Generally speaking, you’re looking for outliers.
 When you find long-running, low activity PRs you want to nudge folks to approve or kill the PR.
 PR’s that have a lot of activity should be reviewed carefully for both tone (is the discussion degenerating down into an argument) and content (is the discussion driving toward resolution or simply going in circles).